-What are 16-Foot Aluminum Boats for
+What is 16-Foot Aluminum Boats for

 Most people use 16 ft aluminum boats for fishing, but these boats are versatile.
-Some boat owners use them to travel from one island to another, for family leisure activities, or even tourists.
+Some boat owners use them to travel from one island to another, for family leisure activities, or even for tourists.
 It is because aluminum boats are lightweight, long-lasting, low-maintenance, and easy to customize.

 Federal Regulations on Overpowered Boats

 Before proceeding to the fun part, please be aware that it is illegal to overpower a 16-foot boat.
-You can read more about the definition of overpowered boats here on the Code of Federal Regulations.
+You can read more about the definition of overpowered boats here in the Code of Federal Regulations.

 In short, for a 16 ft aluminum boat, firstly, you will need to calculate a factor by multiplying the boat length (which is 16) by the transom width.
 To figure out the transom width, you must measure by hand.
 Now that you have the number, match it to table 183.53 – Outboard Boat Horsepower Capacity on the website to know the maximum horsepower allowed.

-What Size Motor for 16 Foot Aluminum Boat
+Size Motor for 16-Foot Aluminum Boat

 Aluminum boats can have a range of 50 to 300 horsepower motors.
 But don’t be too excited, as this range considers the size and usage of the vessel.
-For a standard 16-foot aluminum boat, a 60 horsepower motor is recommended.
+For a standard 16-foot aluminum boat, a 60-horsepower motor is recommended.
 With this motor, the boat can speed from 25 to 30 miles per hour.